Pelicans vs. Mavericks Player Props Betting Odds

 |3PM

-- The 29.5-point total set for Doncic on Sunday is 11.5 fewer points than his per-game scoring average.
+- The 30.5-point total set for Doncic on Tuesday is 10.5 fewer points than his season scoring average.

-- Doncic's six made three-pointers per game is 2.5 more than his over/under in Sunday's game (3.5).
+- Doncic's six made three-pointers per game is 2.5 more than his over/under in Tuesday's game (3.5).

 Check out all the prop bet options FanDuel has to offer!